matrix-org/matrix-spec-proposals/proposals/4033-event-thread-and-order.md

 This order should be a number that is attached to an event by the server before it sends it to any client, and it should never change.
 It should, loosely-speaking, increase for "newer" messages within the same room.

-It may be negative.
+The order of an event may be negative, and if so it is understood that this event is always read.
+The order included with a receipt should never be negative.

 The ordering must be consistent between a user's homeserver and all of that